 What to do instead

-- Review annually: what is the most efficient structure for your situation
+- Review annually the most tax-efficient structure for your situation

-- If you’re a company director, treat compensation planning as a core decision
+- If you are a company director, treat compensation planning as a core decision

 6) Using the wrong structure for too long